crubba/htmltab/README.md

 ## htmltable: Hassle-free HTML tables in R
-htmltable is a package for parsing and assembling HTML tables in R. It is similiar to XML's ´readHTMLTable()´ but provides additionally that two major advantages: 1.
-Automatic adjustment for row- and columnspans, 2. finer control over the conversion of cell content into the R object.
-It aims at alleviating the notwendigkeit for manual post-processing.
+htmltable is a package for parsing and assembling HTML tables in R. It is similiar to XML's ´readHTMLTable()´ but provides additionally that two major advantages:

+1. Automatic adjustment for row- and columnspans,
+2. Finer control over the conversion of cell content into the R object.

 ## Installation
 The package is currently only available from GitHub.
 You can install the package directly from inside R: